NFL picks, predictions, Week 5 best bets from SportsLine's self-learning AI

 SportsLine AI evaluated the Week 5 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

 The Buffalo Bills can't lock up an AFC East title quite yet, but they can go a long way in taking command of it when they meet the New England Patriots on 'Sunday Night Football' to highlight Week 5 of the NFL schedule.
 The Bills look to move to 5-0 on the season and, if they do, can grab a three-game lead within the division.
-Buffalo is an 8-point favorite over the Patriots (2-2).
-In other games involving AFC East foes, the Dolphins (1-3) are 1.5-point favorites against the Panthers (1-3) at Carolina, while the Jets (0-4) are 2.5-point underdogs against the visiting Cowboys (1-2-1), who will be without CeeDee Lamb (ankle), in the latest Week 5 NFL odds.
+Buffalo is an 8.5-point favorite over the Patriots (2-2).
+In other games involving AFC East foes, the Dolphins (1-3) are 1.5-point favorites against the Panthers (1-3) as Miami will play the rest of its season without Tyreek Hill.
+Meanwhile, the Jets (0-4) are 2.5-point underdogs against the visiting Cowboys (1-2-1), who will be without CeeDee Lamb (ankle), in the latest Week 5 NFL odds.

 How should you handle those NFL games and optimize what to bet on NFL in Week 5?
 Before you make any Week 5 NFL picks or Week 5 NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.